Living Sweet Moments

 Jump to Recipe Print Recipe

-This easy to make eggy, delicious challah bread is the perfect to eat straight out of the oven but also makes amazing french toast the next day
+This easy-to-make eggy, delicious challah bread is the perfect to eat straight out of the oven but also makes amazing french toast the next day

 Challah Bread - This easy to make eggy, delicious challah bread is the perfect to eat out of the oven but also makes amazing french toast the next day.
 Yum